 It is said to have been the start of the pyromancies that internalize fire and later became the basis of many pyromancies.

-Superior pyromancy that internalizes fire associated with the name of Carmina.
+Superior pyromancy that internalizes fire associated with Carmina.

 Boosts bleeding, poison, chill, death by curse, all resistances, via intense sweating.

 Yellow-colored sweat is medicine for all kinds of illness.

 Internalizing the flame of Iron Flesh does just that: make the body iron.
 But even though a harder body is more physically resilient, the added weight makes the pyromancer too slow for wading through wetland — the corpse we loot this spell text from, desperately reaching for help in the middle of Farron’s poison swamp, highlights the danger.
 For that reason, it has since fallen out of favor in the Great Swamp, which would probably disappoint Carmina.
 It is her only spell to require solely intelligence to cast.
 Most non-flame pyromancies rely solely on faith, whereas the only other arts relying solely on intelligence were invented by Quelana, a former flame sorcerer.
 Carmina needed to comprehend the logic behind the mineralization process in order to make her flames briefly turn the body to iron.
 The Boulder Heave pyromancy similarly requires some intelligence to have a pyromancy flame produce rock, the additional faith requirement perhaps resulting from the demon soul from which its text derives.
 In short, Carmina put a lot of effort into Iron Flesh’s invention, only for it to lose recognition over the eons.

 Transforms the whole body into iron and boosts cut rates and resistances, but will greatly increase weight and slow movement.

 An obsolete pyromancy in the Great Swamp, probably because it is incompatible with swamp traversal.